igoakulov/igoakulov.github.io/index.md

 >* More about LLMs on [deeplearning.ai](https://www.deeplearning.ai/)
 >
 >### 2019 - 2024: Product Lead @ AppXite
->* Grew ARR 3.5x in core product by developing product-market fit with upmarket cloud service vendors and distributors
+>* Grew ARR 3.5x in core product by developing product-market fit with enterprise cloud service vendors and distributors
->* Shipped 130+ new features and updates for enterprise customers: CPQ, partner management, subscription lifecycle, marketplace, billing & invoicing
+>* Shipped 130+ new features and updates: CPQ, partner management, subscription lifecycle, marketplace, billing & invoicing
->* Planned priorities and roadmap with CEO and business execs, interviewed customers, led analysis and execution, ran sprints and releases of 3 teams (~20 people)
+>* Owned roadmap, planned priorities with CEO & execs, led analysis & execution, ran sprints & releases of 3 teams (~20 people)
 >
 >### 2016 - 2017: Co-Founder @ Picax
 >* Led distributed team in product, business and marketing
->* Innovated photo submission process with no app installs or involvement - sign in with Instagram once, let automation do the rest forever
+>* Innovated photo submission process on autopilot, with no app installs - connect Instagram once and let go
 >
 >### 2016: "Smart Data Outhack 2016" hackathon win
 >* Limited to 45 participants, hosted by Arctic Startup and Bisnode in Helsinki